Abraham Lincoln Lewis: A.L. Lewis Museum

+In the present day, American Beach has only retained half of its original size, due to developments leading to land loss.
+However, current property owners, preservationists and historians work to preserve American beach and the history behind it.

+Personal life

-A.L.
-Lewis died in 1947 and was interred in the family crypt in a historic black Jacksonville cemetery.
-The grave is along the road with a plaque marker placed by the city inscribed with his biography.
-There is a street as well as a youth center named in his honor.
-Lewis married Mary Kingsley Sammis, the great granddaughter of Zephaniah Kingsley, a slaveowner and trader, and his wife and former slave Anna Magjigine Jai, whose homestead on Fort George Island is preserved as Kingsley Plantation.
+Lewis's first wife was Mary Kingsley Sammis, the great granddaughter of Zephaniah Kingsley, a slave owner and trader, and his wife and former slave Anna Magjigine Jai, whose homestead on Fort George Island is preserved as Kingsley Plantation.
 All three of his grandchildren are achievers: MaVynee Betsch was known for educating the public on their family history and her efforts to preserve American Beach.
 Dr. Johnnetta B. Cole became the first woman to serve as president of two major universities, Spelman College and Bennett College.
 John Betsch is an internationally acclaimed jazz drummer.